 Interestingly, a recent paper titled “LIMA: Less Is More Alignment” suggests that RLHF might not be necessary.
 The paper posits that pretraining on a large dataset and supervised fine-tuning on high-quality data (less than 1000 examples) can suffice.

 As of now, OpenChat stands as the latest dialogue-optimized LLM, inspired by LLaMA-13B.
-Having been fine-tuned on merely 6k high-quality examples, it surpasses ChatGPT’s score on the Vicuna GPT-4 evaluation by 105.7%.
+After fine-tuning on just 6k high-quality examples, it surpasses ChatGPT’s score on the Vicuna GPT-4 evaluation by 105.7%.
 This achievement underscores the potential of optimizing training methods and resources in the development of dialogue-optimized LLMs.

 How Do You Evaluate LLMs?